QuantEcon/lecture-python-programming.myst/lectures/matplotlib.md

 draw_graphs(style='seaborn')
 ```

-Then, we can use `grayscale` to remove colors
+We can use `grayscale` to remove colors in plots

 ```{code-cell} python3
 draw_graphs(style='grayscale')